I am moving into a new apartment in about a month, and I’ve already started the process of getting rid of things that I would rather not move.

 And I’ll have you know that I cry, on average, less than once a year.
 It’s just not a physical response my body deems necessary often.
 This movie is the exception.
 Definitely one of the top five movies I have ever seen.

 There are a lot of ways to sell your old stuff.
 Determining how you want to do it is usually a matter of convenience and time versus the type and amount of money you get for your items.
 I’ll go over two traditional ways to sell your games, and a new favorite for me.

 You can trade your movies to a local video, game, or book store, usually for store credit.
 The nice thing about this is you can trade in your items and have store credit in hand immediately.
 The problem is, you’re not going to get even close to fair value for your item and you get store credit that is only good for more of the same stuff you just got rid of.

 I have traded in video games at places like Gamestop in the past, and have always felt like I was getting completely ripped off.
 I love convenience, but I’m way too cheap not to get at least a decent value for my trade in.
 You may remember my disdain for the lack of a robust video game trading website.

 Sell on eBay, Amazon, or Half

 If you want to get as much money as possible for your stuff, you can try to auction it on eBay or sell it on Half.com or Amazon.
+You can also sell used video games online at various other sites.
 These are great options because you pay a small fee but can easily double what you might have gotten in a local trade in.
 You also get your payment in cash, which is obviously much better than any kind of store credit.

 The problem with this method is that it may take you a very long time to sell your items.
 If you have a lot to sell, you’ll constantly be making trips to the post office to ship everything.
 You have to monitor your email like a hawk and make sure to ship things quickly.
 To me it’s not worth the hassle, even though it’s the best way to maximize revenue.